 The Sudanese Human Rights and Development Organisation (HUDO) reported in a press statement yesterday that Awad El Wakeel (33) was travelling, together with three others, in a vehicle from El Keweik, 40 km north of Kadugli, to the capital on May 21.

-When they reached El Berdab, five armed men dressed in RSF uniforms of Rapid intercepted them.
+When they reached El Berdab, five armed men dressed in uniforms of the Rapid Support Forces (RSF) militia intercepted them.
 They ordered them to get out of the car and asked them about their ethnic background.

 When El Wakeel answered he belonged to the Reika tribe from the Nuba Mountains, they shot him dead on the spot.
 The other travellers were allowed to continue their journey.